neurosymbolicgroup/neurosymbolic-modules/README.md

 We also have a typechecking script for files in the bidir directory.
 We use python type annotations during program synthesis, so it is important that these type annotations are accurate.
-To run the typechecking script, [install mypy](https://mypy.readthedocs.io/en/stable/getting_started.html), then go to the `ec` directory and run:
+To run the typechecking script, [install mypy](https://mypy.readthedocs.io/en/stable/getting_started.html), then go to the `bidir-synth` directory and run:
 ```
 ./mypy.sh
 ```